MFava91/SmarTo/readme.md

 ![SmarTo home page](doc/SmarTo_home.jpg)

 We installed it in a bathroom with no windows, so the light sensor makes the bulk of the work.
 The motion sensor comes in handy when someone forgets to turn off the light.
-In fact, if the light has been on but there have been no movements inside for the past 10 minutes, SmarTo will notify that the toilet may be available.
+In fact, if the light has been on but there have been no movements within the past 10 minutes, SmarTo will notify that the toilet may be available.

 ![SmarTo hardware](doc/SmarTo.jpg)